ANZCOR Guidelines

 arrow icon

-Who does this guideline apply to?
+To whom does this guideline apply?

-This guideline applies to adult victims.
+This guideline applies to adults.

 Who is the audience for this guideline?